Orlando Rivas Killed in Buffalo Grove Pedestrian Accident

 Principal Jeff Wardle described the staff member as a trusted presence who made the campus safe.
 A community fundraiser has been established in cooperation with Longfellow Elementary School to support his wife, Erin, and their four children.
 Police Chief Brian Budds stated the department's thoughts are with the family and the school community following the deep loss.

-What are the next steps for the Rivas family?
+What happens next for the Rivas family?

 Illinois wrongful death statute